 If the tenant fails to comply or to leave the property, the landlord needs to file and serve an Eviction Summons and Complaint.
 A copy of the notice and certificate of service must be produced at the clerk’s office and the completed complaint form notarized by the court clerk.

 The summons and complaint must be served by either a registered process server or sheriff.
 The tenant has 5 days to file an answer with the court.
-If an answer is filed and served on the tenant within the 5 days, the landlord must contact the court clerk to schedule a hearing date.
+If an answer is filed and served on the landlord within the 5 days, the landlord must contact the court clerk to schedule a hearing date.

 Should no answer be filed, the landlord needs to file a Motion for a Default Judgment and request a Final Judgment for Possession, also called a Final Judgment for Removal of Tenant.

 If the tenant is alleging a valid defense to the eviction, he or she must deposit the amount of the rent with the court during the pendency of the case or a default judgment will issue.

 Some common defenses to Florida eviction include the following: